 If the test center is unable to accommodate a late-arriving candidate, the candidate will not be able to take the test that day.
-The candidate will need to re-register for the exam and pay the exam fee again.
+The candidate will need to reapply for the exam and pay the associated fees again.
 The candidate's results will be automatically entered in the testing system as "no show."

 If a candidate does not arrive for an exam at all, the candidate will be listed as a "no show" and will forfeit all fees associated with this appointment.
-Candidates may reschedule a new appointment but will be responsible for rescheduling costs.
+Candidates may reapply for the exam and pay the associated fees again.